Preparing for the summer assessment series | NCFE

 • The Portal will close at the end of the assessment window, as outlined in the Key Dates Schedule.

-• All student marks must be entered before the Portal closes and any inactive students withdrawn.
+• All student marks must be entered before the Portal closes.
 Failure to do this may result in potential maladministration and will be referred to our Provider Assurance team for further review.
 It also may impact final moderation and delay results.

 • Providers must inform students of their marks prior to submitting them to NCFE to allow students the opportunity to request a review of provider marking.